roatienza/skelnet/README.md

 # PSPU-SkelNet
 This is the code implementation of the solution in the Point SkelNetOn CVPR 2019 Challenge.
+TeamPH ranked 3rd with Chamfer Distance score of 2.9105.

-# Dataset
+## Dataset
 - The dataset is assumed to be at subdirectory `dataset/point`.
 So `mkdir dataset/point`.
 - Download compressed train dataset [here](https://drive.google.com/file/d/1XbhSn7mQ-ziuOUi-1rq3vIIF1FNgsaQH/view?usp=sharing).
 - Copy in `skelnet` directory.